Soviet–Afghan War: "Red Terror" of the revolutionary government

-After the revolution, Taraki assumed the leadership, Prime Ministership and General Secretaryship of the PDPA.
-As before in the party, the government never referred to itself as "communist".
+After the revolution, Nur Muhammad Taraki assumed the leadership, prime ministership and general secretaryship of the PDPA.
 The government was divided along factional lines, with Taraki and Deputy Prime Minister Hafizullah Amin of the Khalq faction pitted against Parcham leaders such as Babrak Karmal.
-Though the new regime promptly allied itself to the Soviet Union, many Soviet diplomats believed that the Khalqi plans to transform Afghanistan would provoke a rebellion from the general population that was deeply socially and religiously conservative.
-Immediately after coming to power, the Khalqis began to persecute the Parchamis, not the least because the Soviet Union favored the Parchami faction whose "go slow" plans were felt to be better suited for Afghanistan, thereby leading the Khaqis to eliminate their rivals so the Soviets would have no other choice but to back them.
+Immediately after coming to power, the Khalqis began to persecute the Parchamis.
 Within the PDPA, conflicts resulted in exiles, purges and executions of Parcham members.
 The Khalq state executed between 10,000 and 27,000 people, mostly at Pul-e-Charkhi prison, prior to the Soviet intervention.
-Political scientist Olivier Roy estimated between 50,000 and 100,000 people disappeared during the Taraki–Amin period.
+Political scientist Olivier Roy estimated between 50,000 and 100,000 people disappeared during the Taraki–Amin period:

 During its first 18 months of rule, the PDPA applied a Soviet-style program of modernizing reforms, many of which were viewed by conservatives as opposing Islam.
-Decrees setting forth changes in marriage customs and land reform were not received well by a population deeply immersed in tradition and Islam, particularly by the powerful landowners harmed economically by the abolition of usury (although usury is prohibited in Islam) and the cancellation of farmers' debts.
-The new government also enhanced women's rights, sought a rapid eradication of illiteracy and promoted Afghanistan's ethnic minorities, although these programs appear to have had an effect only in the urban areas.
-By mid-1978, a rebellion started, with rebels attacking the local military garrison in the Nuristan region of eastern Afghanistan and soon civil war spread throughout the country.
-In September 1979, Deputy Prime Minister Hafizullah Amin seized power, arresting and killing Taraki.
+By mid-1978, a rebellion started.
+In September 1979, Hafizullah Amin seized power, arresting and killing Taraki.
 More than two months of instability overwhelmed Amin's regime as he moved against his opponents in the PDPA and the growing rebellion.